topDevfullstack/BackendAssessment/README.md

      - How to test the endpoints.
      - Any additional features or considerations.

+---

+## Stay in Touch

+If you need to contact me directly, feel free to connect with me on LinkedIn: (https://www.linkedin.com/in/ude/).

+For general questions or project-related discussions, please use GitHub Issues.

+---

 ## Evaluation Criteria

 - **Functionality:** Verify that core features work as described.